pkrumins/node-video/readme.txt

-This is a node.js module, writen in C++, that produces theora video from the given RGB/RGBA buffers.
-The module may get more video formats in the future.
+This is a node.js module, writen in C++, that produces Theora/Ogg videos from the given RGB buffers.

 It was written by Peteris Krumins (peter@catonmat.net).
 His blog is at http://www.catonmat.net  --  good coders code, great reuse.